Swirrl/artsapi/README.md

 6. Use `bundle exec sidekiq` to bring up sidekiq for background processing.
 7. Use `rake db:seed` to generate a user.

+NB: You *must* be running Fuseki on port 3030 if you do not want to modify the multiple tenancy code.

 ## Deployment

 Deploy using Docker.
 Setup a Redis, Mongo and Fuseki instance before linking them to this container.